PLEASE ROTATE ME

 When it comes to soundbars and their accompanying speaker arrays, consumers and product developers face a similar decision: wired or wireless?
 Cable data transmission is fast and high-quality, and some consumers do prefer hardwired surround-sound systems that may offer some additional customization, despite the extra cost.
 However, cables and wires limit consumer use-cases, aren’t aesthetically appealing, and reduce options for speaker placement and use.

 Put simply, wireless soundbars offer more flexibility.
 They are easier to install, can be relocated as needed, and can even be set up to connect across multiple rooms.
 Many consumers prefer the sophisticated look of wireless speakers as well.
 The caveat, of course, is that older wireless technologies don’t match the sound quality of cabled speakers.
 But today, audio transmission protocols are much more advanced and offer a comparably high-quality sound experience with low latency.
-Developers who take advantage of these technologies are able to offer consumers a wireless product that doesn’t compromise on quality.
+Developers who take advantage of these technologies can offer consumers a wireless product that doesn’t compromise on quality.

 Latency is a key factor for high-end soundbars and speakers, and today’s consumers expect ultra-low latency.
 Audio lag negatively impacts listener experience — for instance, the image on the TV and the audio emerging from the soundbar might not align perfectly.
 There are other factors at play as well — for instance, without effective design, soundbar wireless signals could interfere with other signals in the area.
 But latency is the primary cause for concern for today’s audiophile consumers.